PuerkitoBio/goquery/README.md

 ## API

-GoQuery exposes two classes, `Document` and `Selection`.
-Unlike jQuery, which is loaded as part of a DOM document, and thus acts on its containing document, GoQuery doesn't know which HTML document to act upon.
-So it needs to be told, and that's what the `Document` class is for.
-It holds the root document node as the initial Selection object to manipulate.
+goquery exposes two structs, `Document` and `Selection`, and the `Matcher` interface.
+Unlike jQuery, which is loaded as part of a DOM document, and thus acts on its containing document, goquery doesn't know which HTML document to act upon.
+So it needs to be told, and that's what the `Document` type is for.
+It holds the root document node as the initial Selection value to manipulate.

 jQuery often has many variants for the same function (no argument, a selector string argument, a jQuery object argument, a DOM element argument, ...).
-Instead of exposing the same features in GoQuery as a single method with variadic empty interface arguments, I use statically-typed signatures following this naming convention:
+Instead of exposing the same features in goquery as a single method with variadic empty interface arguments, statically-typed signatures are used following this naming convention:

 *    When the jQuery equivalent can be called with no argument, it has the same name as jQuery for the no argument signature (e.g.: `Prev()`), and the version with a selector string argument is called `XxxFiltered()` (e.g.: `PrevFiltered()`)
 *    When the jQuery equivalent **requires** one argument, the same name as jQuery is used for the selector string version (e.g.: `Is()`)
-*    The signatures accepting a jQuery object as argument are defined in GoQuery as `XxxSelection()` and take a `*Selection` object as argument (e.g.: `FilterSelection()`)
+*    The signatures accepting a jQuery object as argument are defined in goquery as `XxxSelection()` and take a `*Selection` object as argument (e.g.: `FilterSelection()`)
-*    The signatures accepting a DOM element as argument in jQuery are defined in GoQuery as `XxxNodes()` and take a variadic argument of type `*html.Node` (e.g.: `FilterNodes()`)
+*    The signatures accepting a DOM element as argument in jQuery are defined in goquery as `XxxNodes()` and take a variadic argument of type `*html.Node` (e.g.: `FilterNodes()`)
-*    Finally, the signatures accepting a function as argument in jQuery are defined in GoQuery as `XxxFunction()` and take a function as argument (e.g.: `FilterFunction()`)
+*    The signatures accepting a function as argument in jQuery are defined in goquery as `XxxFunction()` and take a function as argument (e.g.: `FilterFunction()`)
+*    The goquery methods that can be called with a selector string have a corresponding version that take a `Matcher` interface and are defined as `XxxMatcher()` (e.g.: `IsMatcher()`)

-GoQuery's complete [godoc reference documentation can be found here][doc].
+The complete [godoc reference documentation can be found here][doc].

-Please note that Cascadia's selectors do NOT necessarily match all supported selectors of jQuery (Sizzle).
+Please note that Cascadia's selectors do not necessarily match all supported selectors of jQuery (Sizzle).
 See the [cascadia project][cascadia] for details.

 ## Examples